Skeptiker87/AuraSofwareChallange1/README.md

 This version is not finished!
 At some points, it needs more refactoring.
 For example:
 * The function marshalFieldAsObject() should be merged with marshalJSON.
-* Arrays currently just marshalled, if they appear as fields.
+* Arrays currently just marshaled, if they appear as fields.
 They should be also handled in Collections.
 * much much more...